ray-project/ray/doc/source/ray-air/trainers.rst

     result.metrics_dataframe

-See :class:`the Result docstring <ray.air.result.Result>` for more details.
+See :class:`the Result docstring <ray.train.Result>` for more details.